-If a firearm is marked with a serial number containing Cyrillic or other non-Roman letters or non-Arabic numbers, it must be stamped with a compliant serial number when it is imported into the United States.
+If an imported firearm is marked with a serial number containing Cyrillic or other non-Roman letters or non-Arabic numbers, it must be stamped with a compliant serial number when it is imported into the United States.
 If you cannot find a confirming serial number, you should send the firearm back.

 Sometimes you will need to log into the A&D Record a pre-1968 firearm that does not have a serial number.
 In these cases, you should enter "None Marked" in the A&D. Be diligent to be certain that the firearm does not have an obliterated serial number or simply a serial number in an unconventional location.
 Possession of firearms with an obliterated or removed serial number is a crime.